 Con: Most method books introduce elements too quickly, overwhelming the student.

 Consider supplementing your piano course.
 Begin with songs that focus on only the right hand.
 When they are feeling confident with their note names, add a few songs for just the bass clef.
 When you see G Position on the way, begin drilling.
 Ask mom and dad to help out.
 Provide a prize for student efforts in this area.
 Use Beethoven Bucks to reward kids on the way to their goal.

 Some method books take a Middle C Position approach.
 They begin with Middle C and a few surrounding notes and expand outward in both directions, and into both clefs.

 Pro: Notes are limited in the beginning, rather than presenting kids with 10 notes and two clefs as C Position/G Position books do.

-Con: I have only limited experience with this approach, though I would tend to want to see how fast the method expands to more notes and rhythms before I would choose it.
+experience with this approach, though I would tend to want to see how fast the method expands to more notes and rhythms before I would choose it.

 If things are moving too fast for your student, consider supplementing your piano course.
 Write a few songs that keep them on the first five notes until they really know them.
 It will quickly build confidence in your young student, and maybe even build in them a lifelong desire for playing music and learning!